mcd500/teep-device/docs/building_with_docker.md

 # ./itc.sh
 ```

-Run downloaded TC from the tamproto.
+Execute the downloaded TC from the tamproto.
+This command is for debugging the implementation of the TC.

 ```sh
 # ./rtc.sh